 - Example: Final trimmed size: 8.5x11 inches | Design size with bleed: 8.625x11.25 inches (0.125 inches larger on all sides)

-- Cutting process: After printing, 0.125 inches is cut off from all sides (Top, Bottom, Left, Right) to reach the final 8.5x11 inch size.
+- Cutting process: After printing, 0.125 inches is cut off from all sides (Top, Bottom, Right) to reach the final 8.5x11 inch size.

 - Best for: Coloring books, children's books, cookbooks.